microsoft/vscode-docs/docs/python/environments.md

 ### Activating an environment in the Terminal

-The currently selected interpreter is applied when right-clicking a file and selecting **Run Python File in Terminal**.
+The currently selected interpreter is applied when right-clicking a file and selecting **Python: Run Python File in Terminal**.
 You can also use **Python: Create Terminal** to open a terminal with the current environment activated.

 When an environment is activated in the terminal, any changes you make to the environment within the terminal are persistent.
 For example, using `conda install <package>` from the terminal with a conda environment activated installs the package into that environment permanently.
 Similarly, using `pip install` in a terminal with a virtual environment activated adds the package to that environment.